If you don't like what IBM is pitching, blame Watson: It's generating sales 'solutions' now

 Exclusive IBM is not just telling the world it needs "cognitive" computing: the company has bet the future of its own services business on Watson-branded services.

-Internal documents seen by The Register reveal the tech goliath has developed something it calls "cognitive solutioning", to be deployed when Big Blue is asked to do a job that can't easily be scoped from its service catalogue.
+Internal documents seen by The Register reveal the tech goliath has developed something it calls "cognitive solutioning," to be deployed when Big Blue is asked to do a job that can't easily be scoped from its service catalogue.

 "We've trained Watson on our standard solutions and offerings, plus all the prior solutions IBM has designed for large enterprises," the corporate files state.
 "This means we can review a client's RFP [request for proposal] and come up with a new proposed architecture and technical solution design for a state of the art system that can run enterprise businesses at scale."
 Proposed solutions will be delivered "in minutes," it is claimed.